laurb9/PanoController-Firmware/README.md

 ### Other

-- All ~EN tied to GND
+- All ~SLEEP tied to Vcc
 - All VMOT tied to Vin
 - All M1 tied to Vcc      (1:32 mode)
 - All M0 left unconnected (1:32 mode)